dseclub/MDSE/README.md

 **Machine Learning for Economics and Finance in TensorFlow 2: Deep Learning Models for Research and Industry** by Isaiah Hull

-**Storytelling With Data: A Data Visualization Guide for Business Professionals** by Cole Nussbaumer Knaflic

-**Data Visualisation: A Handbook for Data Driven Design** by Andy Kirk

-**Prepare Your Data for Tableau: A Practical Guide to the Tableau Data Prep Tool** by Tim Costello and Lori Blackshear

-**Practical Tableau** By Ryan Sleeper

-**Apache Superset Quick Start Guide: Develop Interactive Visualizations by Creating User-friendly Dashboards** by Shashank Shekhar

-**Effective Business Intelligence with QuickSight** by Rajesh NadipalliRajesh Nadipalli

 **Papers:**